Build right the first time with Soil Gas Collector from PDS!

 How do I order?

-While you can buy SGC off this site, you get the best rates over the phone.
+While you can buy Soil Gas Collector off this site, you get the most accurate shipping rates over the phone.
 SGC has a high dimensional weight and our shipping rates fluctuate often.
-Give us a quick call, say hello, and your SGC can ship today!
+Give us a quick call, say hello, and your mat can ship today!

-With PDS’ Soil Gas Collector, builders across the world are protecting the health of their building occupants, all while cutting radon mitigation costs.
-PDS’ SGC has been installed successfully across North America and SE Asia.
+With PDS’ Soil Gas Collector Mat, builders across the world are protecting the health of their building occupants, all while cutting radon mitigation costs.
+PDS’ SGC has been installed in RRNC successfully across North America and SE Asia.
 Call today for the best shipping rates to your job site!

 *We ask for 2-3 business day’s notice for complimentary foundation drawings; though often drawings are returned much faster.
 Foundation drawings must be easily decipherable and sent as an uncompressed .pdf or .ai file.
 Dropbox links or zip files will not be accepted.
 Scale must be accurate and clearly notated.